-The Problem: The leading cause of death for people age 34 and below in the United States is motor vehicle crashes.
+The Problem: Annually, more than 32,000 people are killed in motor vehicle crashes, and an additional 2 million are injured in the United States.
 CDC: Motor Vehicle Safety Factsheet.
 Crashes occur due to impaired driving, inexperience, faulty vision and general recklessness.
-In congested areas, pedestrian safety is major public health concern.
-Approximately 700 children are killed each year by motor vehicles while walking.
-CDC: Reducing Childhood Pedestrian Injuries: Summary of a Multidisciplinary Conference.
+In congested areas, pedestrian safety is also a major public health concern.
+Motor vehicle crashes account for 20% of deaths of children ages 1-14 years old.
+CDC: Reducing Childhood Pedestrian Injuries.

 The Law: Traffic laws are designed to minimize motor vehicle crashes and to improve driver, passenger and pedestrian safety.
 Enforcing traffic laws can be difficult.
 Red light cameras take a picture of any car that fails to appropriately abide by a red light thereby endangering other drivers and pedestrians.
 The pictures are used to issue traffic citations, which often include sizable mandatory fines ($446 in Los Angeles: Photo Red Light Program).
 Twenty-four states and the District of Columbia have red light programs operating somewhere within their jurisdiction authorized either through state or local law.
 Governors’ Highway Association: Red Light Cameras.
 For an example of a state law authorizing the use of red light cameras, see RI Stat 42-28.9